... on the floor laughing my freaking ass off ...

 • • new tubes should run for at least 30 minutes with only their heaters powered to de-gas.
 Longer for NOS.

-• • matched NOS maybe a fools errand given the variability measured unless they are proven NOT gassy over 24 hours
+• • matched NOS maybe a fools errand given the variability measured unless they are proven NOT gassy over 24 or more hours

 • • see Valve Tester for a sample heating station